- 1976 National Assistance League Meeting and formation as a Guild

 Due to the foresight and astute planning of the leadership, the building and Operation School Bell clothing were insured.
 With more determination and community support, Assistance League of Hemacinto was again functioning by September 1986.

 A few years ago the need to expand our facilities was realized.
 An expansion committee was formed to assess our needs and to meet with consultants, lawyers and financial advisors.
-They developed a three phase plan.
+They developed a three-phase plan.
 Phase One, remodeling and expansion of the building for Operation Sschool Bell, was completed in 1995.
 Phase Two, enlarging the blighted Thrift Shop from 1,000 to 2,000 square feet was completed in 1996.
 Both projects were funded with HUD grants.
 These grant funds enabled the organization to build an expansion fund dedicated to the completion of Phase Three, the addition of the 2,310 square foot meeting room and kitchen facility.
 In August 2004, the chapter purchased the adjoining two lots to the south of our building for future expansion.

-After these improvements, focus was shifted to expanding philanthropic projects.
+After these improvements, focus was shifted to expanding philanthropic programs.
 More clothing was purchased to give children a variety in choosing their outfits.
 Personal hygiene products were purchased.
 Backpacks with school supplies were added so children could do school work at home and not fall behind in their learning.

 In 2002, the Children’s Literacy Enhancement Opportunity program (CLEO) was developed.
 This allowed each child who came to Operation School Bell for clothing to choose a book to take home.
 The large selection of books with different reading levels and subjects encouraged each child to read.